 Accidental Misnaming: Is rather annoyed that Touma keeps calling her "Biri-Biri" and kept telling him it's not her name.
 In the epilogue of the Sisters Arc, after she fails to give him her homemade cookies, she once again insists on him using her real name, to which he finally does indeed say it.
 Although the audience can't see, Kuroko mentioned that she had never seen that expression on her face before.

 A-Cup Angst: It does not help that some of Academy City's younger girls are better endowed than she is.
 And it's hinted that Misuzu (who's well endowed herself, also to her daughter's chagrin) wants to rectify this fast (through food).
 Considering she's no more than fourteen, one would have to wonder why she's so bothered about it.
 This is again Played for Laughs during her first meeting with Misaka WORST.
+Due to WORST being an age-accelerated clone of Mikoto, this should mean that Mikoto will (literally) grow out of this, but WORST trolls her about it, noting that she was grown using different hormones, and thus there's no guarantee that the others will reach her proportions.

 The Ace: She's known as "The Ace of Tokiwadai", and she backs it up by being one of Academy City's most powerful espers.